com-480-data-visualization/project-2023-looking-for-third/README.md

 [Setup and Usage](#setup) • [Milestone 1](#milestone-1) • [Milestone 2](#milestone-2) • [Milestone 3](#milestone-3)

 # Setup
-In order to setup this project, an HTTP server must be created within the project folder.
-There are a variety of ways to do so:
+There are two ways of accessing our project, either going to the following [link](https://data-viz-disasters-static-site.onrender.com/) on which it is hosted, or by running the server locally.
+To run the project locally, the user must setup a HTTP server.
+This can be done in many ways, but here are two simple approaches to the problem:

 ### Live Server Extension
 The live server extension can be installed in VSCode and then the user can go to the [index.html](project/index.html) and click the *Go Live* button at the bottom of the page.
 The web browser should launch automatically at the right address.